maranici/libft/README.md

 # libft - Your own library

+The very first project of school 42.
+We learn how standard C functions work by coding them ourselves.
+Our own library that follows us throughout our journey.

+## Status

+Finished: 12/11/2024.
+Grade: 125/100.

+## Summary

 I will present the most important function in the alphabetical order.
 Here the summary: